AndrewCloete/stratech-tech-assessment-rust/README.md

 Since this project will likely be in use for only a couple of minutes, I have explicitly discarded some of the usual patterns and practices one might expect in a typical full-stack application.
-I mention this to ensure it is clear that I have not ommited them due to lack of knowledge or experience.
+I mention this to ensure it is clear that I have not omitted them due to lack of knowledge or experience.
+Here is a shortlist of some things I would do differently if this were going to production:

 - Use a more standard MVC design pattern for both the backend and frontend
 - Use Typescript for the frontend